-The ADC also provides the option of extending the input range beyond standard full-scale range.
+The ADC also provides the option of extended input range operation beyond the standard full-scale range.
 In this mode, the input range is extended by 25% to provide signal headroom before clipping of the signal occurs.
-Output data are scaled such that the positive and negative full-scale output codes (7FFFFFh and 800000h) are at $\pm 1.25 \cdot k \cdot V{REF}$, where k is the 1x or 2x input range option.
+Output data are scaled such that the positive and negative full-scale output codes (7FFFh and 8000h) in bipolar input mode are at $\pm 1.25 \cdot k \cdot V{REF}$, where k is the 1x or 2x input range option.

-The SNR performance degrades when the signal exceeds 110% standard full-scale range because of modulator saturation.
+SNR performance degrades when the signal exceeds 110% standard full-scale range because of modulator saturation.
 The modulator MOD_FLAG bit of the STATUS register indicates when modulator saturation occurs.

-Figure 8-4 shows SNR performance when operating in the extended range.
+8-4 shows SNR performance when operating in the extended range.
 See the CONFIG2 register to program the extended range mode.

-Figure 8-4.
+図 8-4.
 Extended Range SNR Performance